 The trail becomes steep immediately after leaving Thorung Phedi, backing up moraines and following rocky ridges as it ascends to the Thorung La pass (5416m).
 You can see the long Great Barrier ridge, the Tibet-like region of Manang, as well as the Annapurnas, Gangapurna, and the heavily glaciated peak of Khatung Kang (6484m).
 The trail descends crossing meadows steeply down to Muktinath.
 One of the most important pilgrimage sites for both Hindus and Buddhists.

 Day 14: – Muktinath Trek to Jomsom (2713m)

-From Muktinath to Jomsom, we see people from Mustang who comes to sell handicrafts to pilgrims.
-Among them merchandise is the highly revered mollusk fossil called Shaligram.
-We will pass some ancient caves and view the impressive white snow capped mountains.
-We transit at the significant town Kagbeni.
-Enjoying the plateau we will reach Jomsom by vehicle or walk to Jomsom and spent the night.
+From Muktinath to Jomsom, we see people from Mustang who come to sell handicrafts to pilgrims.
+Among them, merchandise is the highly revered mollusk fossil called Shaligram.
+We will pass some ancient caves and view the impressive white snow-capped mountains.
+We transit to the significant town of Kagbeni.
+Enjoying the plateau we will reach Jomsom by vehicle or walk to Jomsom and spend the night.